 Because the land sale contract market operated completely outside of the regulated housing and mortgage markets, the contract sellers were free to control the terms of the "purchase" as they wished, knowing they had a captive market due to segregation.
 They could inflate purchase prices and interest rates exempt from the usual oversight.
-And they often set up transactions doomed to fail, because the buyers could not both afford the repair costs that came with unappraised, uninspected homes and meet the monthly payments.
+And they often set up transactions doomed to fail, because the buyers could not afford the costs of repairs that came with unappraised, uninspected homes and/or meet the monthly payments.
 (Battle, et al., 2019)